varmakollu/Solidity-Examples/SOLIDITY/Pay_To_Owner.md

-# write a smart contract which let the users to make payments to the owner.
+# Write a smart contract which lets the users make payments to the owner.

 ```